Oswego-CSC344Fall2024/Python_Project/README.md

 # Important Note
 Don't hard code students' email addresses in the script.
 The student email should be read from the roster.

 You must run your project on altair and send mail from your @cs.oswego.edu account.
 You can send mail from the terminal using the mutt command.
 A little Googling and looking at the man pages should tell you how to use it.
 The mutt command should not prompt the user for any input.
-Your email password should not be appeared in your script.
+Sender's email password should not be appeared in your script.

 A successful demo will involve sending the email and me receiving it, extracting it, and being able to view your pages/code following the links on your page.